Who are the best players in the NBA?

 - Darius Miller — ruptured right Achilles tendon, last game 3/28/2019, out indefinitely

-- Andre Roberson — ruptured left patellar tendon followed by a small avulsion fracture in his left knee, last game 1/27/2018, expects to participate in training camp
+- Andre Roberson — ruptured left patellar tendon followed by a small avulsion fracture in his left knee, last game 1/27/2018, expects to play in the preseason

-- Chuma Okeke — torn anterior cruciate ligament in his left knee, last game 3/29/2019, may return in the spring
+- Chuma Okeke — torn anterior cruciate ligament in his left knee, last game 3/29/2019, no timeline to return

 - Charles Matthews — torn anterior cruciate ligament, last game 3/28/2019, may return late spring